fastify/fastify-secure-session/README.md

 ```

 If you enable [`debug` level logging](https://fastify.dev/docs/latest/Reference/Logging/),
-you will see what steps the library is doing and understand why a session you
+you will see what steps the library is taking and understand why a session you
 expect to be there is not present.
 For extra details, you can also enable `trace`
 level logging.